MEHARDEEPSINGH123/mehar-demo/README.md

 # mehar-demo
-This is my first git hub repository author - mehardeep singh
+This is my first Git Repository
+Author - Mehardeep Singh